- 2 Bedrooms

 - Villa

 Sleeps 8.
 Deluxe accommodations directly on a pristine section of beach, located uptown away from the hustle bustle, yet comfortably accessable.
-Full kitchen outfitted with everything you need plus washer and dryer.
+Full kitchen supplied with everything you need plus washer and dryer.
 Ideal for 2-3 couples or a family.
 Great kid’s club activities, outdoor games, multiple water feature pools including an indoor pool, exercise room, pool bars and food available.
 Spa nextdoor at hotel.
-A marvelous vacation awaits you.
+A outstanding vacation awaits you.

 About the Area